-ACTION: Motion was made by Commissioner Souza and seconded by Commissioner Jimenez to approve meeting minutes from November 3, 2021 with discussed amendments.
-Roll call found all in favor.
-Passed and so ordered.
+ACTION: Motion was made by Commissioner Souza and seconded by Commissioner Jimenez to approve the minutes as amended by Vice Chair Krogh.
+Roll call found Vice Chair Krogh and Commissioners Jimenez and Souza all in favor.
+Passed and so ordered with a 3,0,0 vote